Saleh-Lootah/portfolio/content/_index.md

 ---
 I like to build and code.
 In the past I have delved into photography, photo editing, tried my hand at metal fabrication and a tiny bit of wood working.
 As of late, my main focus has been the web.

-Stemming from an innate passion for design I obsess over the intricacies of visual design, interaction design and the code that makes it all come to life.
+Stemming from an innate passion for design, I obsess over the intricacies of visual design, interaction design and the code that makes it all come to life.
 I strive to develop high quality products that solve problems.

 I graduated from the University of Exeter with a Bachelors of Science in Computer Science.
 I have since moved back to my home country and have been working as a UI/UX designer building the foundations of what is to be a city-wide digital design system